lpinner/vscode-chordpro/README.md

 This repository will contain various elements to support ChordPro files in Visual Studio Code.

 It is derived from [sublime-chordpro](https://github.com/kudanai/sublime-chordpro).
-It will include the following:
+It includes the following:

  - Syntax highlighting,
  - Snippets
- - Build Systems (chordpro -> PDF)
+ - Build Systems (chordpro -> PDF) requires ["chordpro"](https://www.chordpro.org) is installed.

  for more information on usage, see the `Docs` folder.